prettygoodapps/GPTX/gptx-info-site/REFACTORING_SUMMARY.md

-# GPTX Exchange - Kilo Code Compliance Refactoring Summary
+# GPTX Exchange - prettygoodapps Compliance Refactoring Summary

 ## 🎯 Objective Achieved

-Successfully refactored the GPTX Exchange project from **25% Kilo Code compliance** to **100% compliance**, transforming it from a proof-of-concept into a production-ready application.
+Successfully refactored the GPTX Exchange project from **25% prettygoodapps compliance** to **100% compliance**, transforming it from a proof-of-concept into a production-ready application.

 ## 📊 Compliance Assessment